 In Washington state, over 90% of homeowners lack earthquake insurance.
 You can efficiently market earthquake policies to homeowners who need coverage the most by showing them a full picture of their earthquake risk.

-The BuildingMetrix Earthquake Tool easily pinpoints your at-risk customers by getting individualized earthquake property risk data.
-You gain access to information such as distance to fault, soil type and other important types of earthquake risk data.
+The BuildingMetrix Earthquake Tool quickly pinpoints your at-risk customers by getting individualized earthquake property risk data.
+You gain access to information such as distance to fault, soil type, and other essential types of earthquake risk data.

 Using our tool, you can either manually search out earthquake risk for specific addresses or utilize our tools to run your entire book of business all at once.
 If you opt for a complete book review, you’ll see all the data available from our Earthquake Risk Tool in a single, easy-to-use spreadsheet - no more looking up addresses one at a time.